Martevious Young: Professional career

-Huntington Hammer

 After completing his senior year of college, Martevious decided to sign with the Huntington Hammer, rather than wait for the opportunity to be called in the 2011 NFL draft.
 Young encountered an up and down season, as he totaled 201 completions on 432 attempts with 39 touchdowns and 20 interceptions.
 His dual threat ability was not completely contained in the indoor game, as he led the league in rushing with 358 yards.
 He was able to guide the Hammer to a 7-7 finish and a playoff appearance.
 The Hammer ultimately lost in the opening round of the playoffs by a score of 20-4.

-Omaha Beef

-After a productive season with the Hammer, Young signed to play the 2012 season with the Omaha Beef of the Indoor Football League.
+After a productive season with the Hammer, Young signed to play the 2012 season with the Omaha Beef of the Indoor Football League (IFL).

-Sioux Falls Storm

-Young signed with the Sioux Falls Storm, also of the Indoor Football League.
-He was taxed with the job of replacing Sioux Falls legendary quarterback, Chris Dixon.
+Young signed with the Sioux Falls Storm, also of the IFL.
+He was tasked with the job of replacing Sioux Falls quarterback Chris Dixon.